dvsa/dvsa-lambda-starter/README.md

 - `npm i`
 - `npm run build:dev`

+**Watch**

+To watch for changes and automatically trigger a new build:
+- `npm run watch:dev`

 **Run Lambdas Locally**

+- Build the files first
 - `npm run start:dev`
 - To ensure that the lambdas have been successfully served, run the following command in a separate terminal:
     - `curl --request GET http://localhost:3000/?message=hello%20world`